 Chicago and the burbs have no shortage of opportunities for family fun around town, from world-class museums to spectacular playgrounds to kid-friendly events happening all year round (you can also check interesting posts on kids’ playgrounds on Tiny Tribes, who give great advice to young parents on raising the next generation).
 Whether it’s sharing jokes and swapping stories over dinner, taking family music lessons, or spending a morning at the zoo, quality family time is something we all try to find a way to fit in, even amidst busy schedules.
-One particularly meaningful way to spend time together is also one that is easily overlooked (and not always easy to discover) — setting aside a few hours to volunteer as a family.
+One particularly meaningful way to spend time with family is to find volunteer opportunities in Chicago.

 Volunteering is great at any age, and for kids, in particular, it offers a natural way to help them begin to see that they are part of a world bigger than themselves and their friends and family and that even small actions can have a real and positive impact on others.
-But since many organizations limit their volunteers to adults or older teens, it is not always easy to find places where younger kids can volunteer.
+But since many volunteering opportunities in Chicago are limited to adults or older teens, it is not always easy to find places where younger kids can volunteer.
 Fortunately, Chicagoland has plenty of events and organizations that welcome families (even those with very young children) to contribute their time, talents and enthusiasm to serving their community…if you know where to look!

-Whether your family wants to spend a few hours helping to clean up a forest, or preparing food for children suffering from malnutrition in Haiti, or reading to adorable cats and dogs in need of care at a local shelter, there are opportunities for every age and interest all around Chicagoland.
+Whether your family wants to spend a few hours helping to clean up a forest, or preparing food for children suffering from malnutrition in Haiti, or reading to adorable cats and dogs in need of care at a local shelter, there are volunteer opportunities in Chicago for every age and interest.
 Some favorites are highlighted below, but be sure to check out Upparent’s full list of Volunteer Opportunities for Kids Around Chicago for many more ideas all around the city and the suburbs, and consider making this a new family tradition for the holidays or any time of year!